patrickbreen/demo_url_shortener/README.md

 ## Deployment - EC2

  TODO
- - User data script and install instructions.
+ - User data script just build and/or run docker container in EC2.
  - Make a cloudformation template that can launch the EC2 infrastructure

 ## Deplyment - ECS